rjfmachado/devcontainer-features/README.md

 # cloud-native

-A Visual Studio code devcontainer with a collection of tools to support Cloud Native development environments.
+A Visual Studio code [dev container](https://containers.dev/) feature with a collection of tools to support Cloud Native development environments.

 Installs the following command line utilities: